InDanity/project_4/README.txt

 Initialized buffer properly, fixing all previous issues mentioned in the prior log.
 	- Did it as a pointer, not a plain char array.
 Also removed some uneeded if-statements.

+Created addNode function, and thus completed adding the FIFO functionality.
+	- Just print the list as it is, with the jobs as the arrived.